-The pump pulley has been sized to allow the pump to run at 1725 RPM when the engine is running at 1400 RPM.
-The pump will produce its maximum output at that RPM and the engine is comfortable under way or at anchor at 1400 RPM.
+The pump pulley has been sized to allow the pump to run at 1725 RPM when the engine is running at 2200 RPM.
+The pump will produce its maximum output at that RPM and the engine is comfortable under way at 2200 RPM or at anchor at a little lower RPM.
 Since the big pump can produce the full rated 42 GPH through the membranes at about 700 PSI I can run the engine at less RPM if needed and still produce the full rating of product water by simply raising the pressure setting a bit.
 I have accurately calibrated my engine tachometer and can monitor the engine and HP pump speeds with my handheld electronic tach.

 It is a relatively simple matter to raise the pump up to attach the belt to the single engine sheave.
 By pushing lightly down on the pump and locking it in place with wing nuts the belt tension can be set as needed.
 This setup produces a fool proof, non electric, no-spares-required system.

 In water maker literature some flow specs are given in GPH and others in GPM, so convert when necessary by dividing GPH by 60 to get GPM.